Balu1022/Finance-Dashboard/README.md

-💰 Finance DashBoard
+# 💰 Finance Dashboard

-This is a simple finance dashboard I built using HTML, CSS, and JavaScript to track income,expenses and spending patterns in a clean and interactive way.
+This is a simple finance dashboard built using HTML, CSS, and JavaScript to track income, expenses, and spending patterns in a clean and interactive way.

-The goal of this project was to practice frontend fundamentals while building something practical and easy to use.
+The goal of this project is to practice frontend fundamentals while building something practical and easy to use.

+---

-🚀 What this Project does
+## 🚀 What this Project Does

 The dashboard gives a quick overview of your financial data and helps you understand where your money is going.

-you can:
+You can:

 - See your total balance, income, and expenses
 - Visualize spending through charts
 - Browse and filter transactions
 - Switch between different user roles
- - Get small insights based on your data
+- Get insights based on your data

+---

- 📊 Dashboard
+## 📊 Dashboard

 The main dashboard shows:

-  - A summary of your finances (balance,income,expenses)
+- A summary of your finances (balance, income, expenses)
 - A line chart to track monthly expenses
 - A pie chart to understand category-wise spending

+---

-  🧾 Transactions
+## 🧾 Transactions

-  All transactions ate listed in a simple table with:
+All transactions are listed in a simple table with:

 - Date (grouped by month)
 - Amount
 - Category
-   - Type(income or expense)
+- Type (income or expense)

-   You can :
+You can:

 - Search transactions by category
 - Filter by income or expense

+---

-  👤 Roles
+## 👤 Roles

 There are two roles in the app:

-   Viewer
+### Viewer
 - Can only view data
 - Cannot modify data

-   Admin
+### Admin
 - Can add and edit transactions

-  you can switch roles using a dropdown , which changes what actions are available.
+You can switch roles using a dropdown, which changes available actions.

+---

-  💡 Insights
+## 💡 Insights

-   There's a small insights section that highlights:
+The insights section highlights:

-    - Your highest spending category
+- Highest spending category
 - Monthly spending trend
-    - Basic observations based on your data
+- Observations based on your data

-  🧠 How state is handled
+---

+## 🧠 State Management

-  Instead of using any framework , I used a central JavaScript state object to manage :
+Instead of using any framework, a central JavaScript state object is used to manage:

 - Transactions
 - Filters
-   - Current Role
+- Current role

-  Whenever the state updates , the UI updates accordingly.
+Whenever the state updates, the UI updates accordingly.

+---

-  🌙 Extra touches
+## 🌙 Extra Features

-  I added a afew features to make the app feel more complete:

 - Dark mode toggle
-   - Toast notification for actions(add and edit)
+- Toast notifications (add/edit actions)
-   - LocalStorage support (data stays after refresh)
+- LocalStorage support (data persists after refresh)
-   - Responsive layout (works on mobile and desktop)
+- Responsive design (mobile, tablet, desktop)
 - Smooth UI transitions

+---

-  🛠️ Tech used
+## 🛠️ Tech Stack

 - HTML5
 - CSS3
 - JavaScript
-   - Chart.js for data visualization
+- Chart.js

+---

-  🧑‍💻 How to run
+## 🧑‍💻 How to Run

 No setup required:

 1. Download or clone the project
-   2. Open index.html in your browser
+2. Open `index.html` in your browser

-   📌Notes
+---

+## 📌 Notes

-    • This uses mock data(no backend)
+- Uses mock data (no backend)
-    • Data is stored in LocalStorage
+- Data is stored in LocalStorage
-    • Monthly calculations are based on transaction dates
+- Monthly calculations are based on transaction dates
-    • Input validation is basic
+- Basic input validation is implemented

+---

-  📈 Possible improvements
+## 📈 Possible Improvements

-   if I continue this project, I'd like to add:
+If continued, the following can be added:

 - Delete transactions
 - Export data (CSV/JSON)
-    - Proper form UI instead of prompts
+- Replace prompts with proper form UI
-    - More charts (income vs expense comparison)
+- Add income vs expense comparison chart

+---

-  💬 Final Thoughts
+## 💬 Final Thoughts

-  This project was mainly about:
+This project focuses on:

 - Practicing clean UI design
 - Managing state without frameworks
 - Working with charts and dynamic data